 - The right path is the one you make for yourself that leads to your version of happiness.
 We all have different ideas about what happiness is, which is why we shouldn’t all follow the same path.
 To embrace our uniqueness, we must be willing to step off the prescribed path and forge our own.
 No matter what your goals are, there’s always more than one way to realize them.
 Gather profound knowledge and apply it in the direction you desire.

 My football coaching journey…

 Head Football Coach: Emporia State University (KS), Texas State University, Bethany College (KS), Enka High School (NC), and Defiance College (OH)

 Offensive Coordinator: Hofstra University (NY), University of Wyoming, Capital University (OH), Winnipeg Blue Bombers (CFL), and Widener University (PA)

 Special Teams Coordinator: Kansas State University and Texas Tech University

 Tight Ends Coach: Kansas State University

 Some personal information…

 I am married to my wife Elizabeth and we are parents to three children, Meredith, Michael, and Eli.

 Our 9-year-old, Eli goes to elementary school and he enjoys playing Fortnite, Basketball, and hanging out with his dog, Georgie!
 He is still getting over the loss of his best friend Spartacus – a 170 pound Great Dane!
-(Pictured to the right.)
+(Pictured below)